-Other income, net for the year ended April 30, 2018 was \$152,588 as compared to other expense, net of \$1,539 in the year ended April 30, 2017.
-Other income, net for the year ended April 30, 2018, is attributable to the Australian research and development credit and the value added tax (VAT) refund.
-Other expense, net for the year ended April 30, 2017 was \$1,539 and was attributable to interest expense.
+Other income for the year ended April 30, 2019 was \$33,401 as compared to other expense, net of \$152,588 in the year ended April 30, 2018.
+Other income for the year ended April 30, 2019, is attributable to the Australian research and development credit and the Goods and Services Tax ("GST") refund.
+The Australian research and development credits relate to qualified research and development expenditures incurred in Australia.
+An annual tax incentive schedule is filed with the Australian Taxation Office to apply for the credit.
+A GST refund request form is submitted to the Australian Taxation Office for the return of qualifying GST amounts paid in Australia.